Bun

 await import("my-object-virtual-module"); // { baz: "quix" }

-Reading the config
+Reading or modifying the config

 Plugins can read and write to the build config with build.config.